Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

-- I used 'I think therefore I blog' to set up files, heroku app, cloudinary, environmental variables and github projects.
+- I used 'I think therefore I blog' to set up files, Heroku app, Cloudinary, environmental variables and GitHub Projects.
-- I used github projects and kanban for user stories like 'I think therefore I blog'
+- I used GitHub Projects and Kanban for user stories like 'I think therefore I blog'
 - I used 'tails on trails' to help set out what I wanted for my project
 - I got help with navigation from 'Tails on Trails'.
 - I used card system from 'I think therefore I blog' for displaying posts.
 - Ciara O'sullivan on slack for solving my slug problem when user creating post didn't create the slug field.
 - I used the messages from 'I think therefore I blog'
-- To help with crud functionality I used Dennis Ivy you tube video for to do list app
+- To help with crud functionality I used Dennis Ivy Youtube video for to do list app.
-- To understand class based views explained well by Dennis Ivy
+- Class based views was explained well by Dennis Ivy.
 - I got help for showing active page on navbar from 'Favoureats' by Siobhan Gorman.
 - I got my hero image from thetimes.co.uk.
-- I found solution to my too long lines in settings.py in code.djangoproject.com/ticket/28163.
+- I found the solution to my too long lines in settings.py in code.djangoproject.com/ticket/28163.
-- I followed structure of readme from JoGorska_alumni_lead
+- I followed structure of readme from JoGorska_alumni_lead.
-- I used bootstrap links from 'I think therefore I blog'
+- I used bootstrap links from 'I think therefore I blog'.
-- I used 'I think therefore I blog' for the bases of my footer
+- I used 'I think therefore I blog' for the bases of my footer.
-- I used the stock picture from wallpapersafari.com
+- I used the stock picture from wallpapersafari.com.